No items found.

 Link maps to metrics and KPIs

 Patient expectations, technology, and regulatory requirements evolve continuously.
-Effective maps are revisited regularly, on a quarterly or annual basis, to reflect these changes.
+Effective maps are revisited regularly (quarterly for high-touch updates, annually for strategic overhauls) to reflect these changes.
 By updating maps in line with real-time feedback and frontline input, organizations ensure they remain relevant and actionable.

 Connect journey mapping to continuous improvement